 Windows “Safe Mode” is a special diagnostic mode, in which Windows load only the minimum drivers and services.
 If you enter into Safe Mode, then your operating system starts in limited functionality and without the unnecessary features.
 Safe mode is used to help users to troubleshoot several problems on their computer, like corrupted software (or driver) installation or to remove viruses or uninstall malicious software that prevent their computer from booting normally.

-In this article you will find the way to enter into Windows Safe Mode to troubleshoot your computer.
+In this article you will find the way to enter into Windows Safe Mode to troubleshoot your Windows 10, 8, 7, Vista or XP based computer.

-How to start Windows 7, Vista & XP in Safe Mode
+How to start Windows 10, 8, 7, Vista or XP in Safe Mode.

-- Press the "F8" key as your computer is booting up, before the appearance of the Windows logo.
+2. Press the F8 key as your computer is booting up, before the appearance of the Windows logo.

-- When the "Windows Advanced Options Menu" appears on your screen, use your keyboard arrows keys to highlight the “Safe Mode” option and then press "ENTER".
+3. When the "Windows Advanced Options Menu" appears on your screen, use your keyboard arrows keys to highlight the “Safe Mode” option and then press ENTER.

 - Press the “Power ON/OFF” button at least (5) seconds when Windows load to power-off (turn-off) your computer.